Tuesday, August 5, 2014

 We are with the greatest Respect your Most Obedt Servts.

-I returned to this City from Elizt.
-Town, & to my great mortification am informed that our Convention influenced by one of Gouverneur Morris' vagrant Plans have adjourned to the White Plains to meet there tomorrow.
+"I returned to this City from Elizt.
+Town, & to my great mortification am informed that our Convention influenced by one of Gouverneur Morris' vagrant Plans have adjourned to the White Plains to meet there tomorrow."

-I have but a moments time to answer your letter.
+"I have but a moments time to answer your letter.
 I am mortified at the removal of our convention.
 I think as you do on the subject.
 If my fears on account of your health would permit I shd. request you never to leave that volatile politician a moment.
 I have wished to be with you when I knew your situation.
 The Congress have done me the honour to refuse to let me go.
 I shall however apply again to day.
 I thank God I have been the happy means of falling on a expedient which will call out the whole militia of this country in a few days-tho' the Congress had lost hopes of it from the unhappy dispute & other causes with which I will acquaint you in a few days.
 We have desired a Genl to take the Command.
 I wish Mifflin may be sent for very obvious reasons.
 If you see [him] tell [him] so from me.
 I have much to say to you but [not a] moment to say it in.
-God be with you.
+God be with you."

-The Second Continental Congress had opened on July 2nd as planned with New York unable to vote.
-The Pennsylvania Delegation vote became 3 to 2 yes for independence because Robert Morris and John Dickinson, who voted no on July 1st, chose not to attend the July 2nd session. [vi]
+The Second Continental Congress opened on July 2nd as scheduled, though New York remained unable to cast a vote.
+Pennsylvania’s delegation shifted to a 3-2 majority in favor of independence after Robert Morris and John Dickinson, who had voted against it on July 1, chose not to attend the session on July 2.[vi]

 Resolution for Independency which was passed on July 2, 1776.